factorhouse/kpow-streams-agent/README.md

 # Prerequisites

-The kPow Streams Agent requires a running instance of kPow.
+The Kpow Streams Agent requires a running instance of Kpow.

-Evaluate kPow with the [kPow Local](https://github.com/operatr-io/kpow-local) repository or see our [Quick Start](https://docs.kpow.io/installation/quick-start) guide.
+Evaluate Kpow with the [Kpow Local](https://github.com/operatr-io/kpow-local) repository or see our [Quick Start](https://docs.kpow.io/installation/quick-start) guide.

 # Installation

-The kPow Stream Agent can be found on [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).
+The Kpow Stream Agent can be found on [Maven Central](https://search.maven.org/artifact/io.operatr/kpow-streams-agent).

 Include the agent as a dependency in your Kafka Streams application.